mlutze/bartok-legacy/README.md

 ## Royal Family
 _Added by Xavier, 21 Aug 2023_

-When you would play a card on your turn, you may instead play a collection of cards such that:
+When the Active Player would play a card, they may instead play a collection of cards such that:
 - the first card is either a King or Queen
 - the first card alone would be valid to play
 - the collection includes both a King and Queen